Dantas11/Express.js-Note-Taker/README.md

 ## Project Description

-The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file which contains the users desired results as an SVG image.
-User can choose up tp 3 letters or numbers, text colour, backgroung colour and logo shape.
+The application can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## User Story

-AS a freelance web developer
+AS A small business owner
-I WANT to generate a simple logo for my projects
+I WANT to be able to write and save notes
-SO THAT I don't have to pay a graphic designer
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## SCREENSHOTS